 No matter what your angle is, always be realistic and don’t have too high expectations at the beginning.
 To gain insights, research the competition channels regularly and write a business plan to see every detail.

-2. Form Your Target Audience
+2. Form Your Target Audience for Shopify Store

 A target audience is quite similar (not entirely the same) to end users who will buy your product.
 Sometimes, the target audience may consist of larger communities than end users when the end user is a child or when it is a B2B operation.